edbizarro/laravel-facebook-ads/README.md

 Now that everything is set up, it's easy to start using!

-This package is slit in services to make easy to acess things.
-At this moment, we just have the `addAccounts` serivice.
+This package is divided in services to make easy to acess things.
+At this moment, we just have the `addAccounts` service.

 Before using it, it's necessary to initialize the library with an valid access token.